FlyguyTestRun/ASPCA-Donor-Outreach/ASSESSMENT.md

 ## Summary

-The original skill reads as reasonable prose and fails at every layer that matters once it has to run more than once.
-It embeds its data instead of reading it, trusts labels its own data contradicts, asks a language model to do arithmetic, invents facts when data is missing, and instructs the assistant to make an untrue claim to donors.
+The original skill reads as reasonable prose and fails at every layer that matters, by embeding its own unverified data, then builds trusts labels its own data contradicts, asks a language model to do arithmetic, invents facts when data is missing, and instructs the assistant to make an untrue claim to donors.
 None of that announces itself.
 Each failure produces a confident, well-formatted, wrong letter.